-- T. "Minority or Minorities" means a person who is a citizen of the United States and who is a member of one or more of the following historically disadvantaged racial groups: - Black: Having origins in any of the Black racial groups of Africa; - 2.
-Hispanics: Of Mexican, Puerto Rican, Cuban, or Central or South American culture or origin; - 3.
-Asian American: Having origins in any of the original peoples of the Far East, Southeast Asia, the Indian subcontinent, or the Pacific Islands; or - 4.
-American Indian or Alaskan Native: Having origins in any of the original peoples of North America.

-The director of the department of executive administration shall have discretion to make a final decision as to whether an individual is a minority.

-U. "Nonprofit Corporation" shall mean a corporation organized pursuant to R.C.W.
-Ch.
+- $((\Psi \cdot))$ U. "Minority or Minorities" means a person who is a citizen of the United States and who is a member of one or more of the following historically disadvantaged racial groups: - 1.
+Black or African American: Having origins in any of the Black racial groups of Africa; - 2.
+Hispanic((s)): Of Mexican, Puerto Rican, Cuban, or Central or South American culture or origin; - 3.
+Asian American: Having origins in any of the original peoples of the Far East, Southeast Asia, the Indian subcontinent, or the Pacific Islands; - 4.
+American Indian or Alaskan Native: Having origins in any of the original peoples of North America. - The director ((of the department of executive administration)) shall have discretion to make a final decision as to whether an individual is a minority. - ((U.)) V. "Nonprofit Corporation" shall mean a corporation organized pursuant to RCW Ch.
 24.03.
-In the case of nonprofit corporations organized under the laws of a state other than

-Washington, a nonprofit corporation shall mean one organized for one or more of the purposes set forth in R.C.W.
-24.03.015 and meeting the definitions in R.C.W.
-24.03.005.
+In the case of nonprofit corporations organized under the laws of a state other than Washington, a nonprofit corporation shall mean one organized for one or more of the purposes set forth in RCW 24.03.015 and meeting the definitions in RCW 24.03.005.

-- V. "Pass-Through" means buying or obtaining goods from a non-women's business, non-minority business or non-combination women/minority business, and reselling or transferring those goods to the county, county contractors or other persons doing business with the county for the purpose of obtaining any advantage or benefit conferred under this chapter, without performing a commercially useful function. - W. "Percentage Factor" shall mean the special ranking factors established by this chapter to be applied in certain competitive bid situations where minority/women's businesses respond to solicitation or are included as subcontracts in responding parties' responses to solicitation. - X. "Purchasing Contracts" shall mean, but not be limited to, those contracts which are awarded by the department of executive administration as the representative of King County, or any contract awarded by King County for the purchase of tangible goods. - Y. "Responding Party" shall mean any person, partnership, corporation or business entity which makes a proposal as defined in this chapter in response to a solicitation as defined in this chapter. - Z. "Service Contracts" shall mean those contracts for technical, professional or other work performed by a vendor, such as the making of repairs, servicing, maintenance and/or cleaning, and which does not involve the provision of substantial tangible items such as materials, supplies or equipment.
-For the purposes of this chapter, the term "service contracts" shall not include construction, rental or leasing of equipment or the traditional professional services such as consulting, legal services, feasibility studies and design studies.
+- ((V-)) W. "Pass-Through" means buying or obtaining goods from a non-women's business, non-minority business or non-combination women/minority business, and reselling or transferring those goods to the county, county contractors or other persons doing business with the county for the purpose of obtaining any advantage or benefit conferred under this chapter, without performing a commercially useful function. - ((W-)) X. "Percentage Factor" shall mean the special ranking factors established by this chapter to be applied in certain competitive bid situations where minority/women's businesses respond to solicitation or are included as subcontracts in responding parties' responses to solicitation. - $((x{\tau}))$ Y. "Purchasing Contracts" shall mean, but not be limited to, those contracts which are awarded by the department of executive administration as the representative of King County, or any contract awarded by King County for the purchase of tangible goods. - $((rac{\Psi{\tau}}{}))$ $rac{Z{\tau}}{}$ "Responding Party" shall mean any person, partnership, corporation or business entity which makes a proposal as defined in this chapter in response to a solicitation as defined in this chapter. - ((2-)) AA.
+"Service Contracts" shall mean those contracts for technical, professional or other work performed by a vendor, such as the making of repairs, servicing, maintenance and/or cleaning, and which does not involve the provision of substantial tangible items such as materials, supplies or equipment.
+For the purposes of this chapter, the term "service contracts" shall include services provided to members of the public, including public defender services, but shall not include construction, rental or leasing of equipment or the traditional professional services such as consulting, legal services, feasibility studies and design studies.

-AA.
-"Set Aside" shall mean that proportion of each contract-awarding authority's annual expenditure for contract goods and services which equals the contract-awarding authority's annual goals for participation of minority/women's businesses as established by this chapter.
+((AA.))
 BB.
+"Set aside" shall mean that proportion of each ((contract-awarding-authority's-annual expenditure for)) contract ((goods and services)) which is designated for ((equals the contract-awarding-authority's annual goals for)) participation of minority/womens' businesses as established by this chapter.

+((BB.))
+CC.
 "Small Business Concern" means a small business as defined pursuant to Section 3 of the federal Small Business Act and relevant regulations promulgated thereto.